mcyork/pi-bridge/docs/fix-ssh-keys.md

 - After reinstalling Raspberry Pi OS
 - After flashing a new SD card
 - When you see SSH host key verification errors
-- After the `pi_bridge check-ssh` command reports "BAD KEY"
+- After the `pi-bridge check-ssh` command reports "BAD KEY"

 ## Limitations